polinashishkina/Yandex-Practicum-Data-Analysis/01_Borrower Reliability Research - Banking Data Analysis/README.md

 4. Car and education loan clients are the most likely to default on loan payments.
 Housing loan clients are the least likely to default.

 ### Libraries and tools used
-Pandas, plotly, matplotlib, seaborn, PyMystem3 libraries, lemmatization, data preprocessing.
+Python, Pandas, plotly, matplotlib, seaborn, PyMystem3 libraries, lemmatization, data preprocessing.